 A risk assessment should be carried out as part of an overall review of your environmental impact.
 It’s also an opportunity to spot ways to improve your environmental performance generally, to reduce energy costs and unnecessary waste.

 Local authorities are responsible for some environmental regulation, particularly for lower-risk businesses such as offices and shops.
 The main environmental regulators are the Environment Agency (in England and Wales), the Scottish Environment Protection Agency and the Environment and Heritage Service (in Northern Ireland).

 If your business is sited next to a designated protected area, there may be restrictions on some of your activities.
 You can find out what restrictions may apply and use a search to check if your business is next to a designated or protected area on the GOV.UK website.

 You must minimise your packaging and only use packaging that meets environmental standards and can be recovered or reused.
 Larger packaging producers will need to register with their environmental regulator and meet recycling and recovery targets.

 You must store and dispose of waste properly.
 If you transport waste generated by your own business activities you must register as a waste carrier.
 This costs nothing and registration lasts indefinitely.
 Alternatively, use a waste-disposal contractor who is authorised to treat and handle your kind of waste, and disposes of it at a site that has a permit for that kind of waste.

 There are extra controls on some special kinds of waste, such as hazardous waste, and on the storage of potentially harmful substances such as chemicals.
-The Environment Agency has produced guidance for small businesses that produce, transport, receive, deal or broker waste.
+The Government has produced guidance for small businesses that produce, transport, receive, deal or broker waste.